 - In Progress

 There are lots of tools you can use to store experiments in stages like this.
 Some people use Trello.
 Some people use pen and paper.
 I use Ulysses.
 Why Ulysses?
 Because it is the tool I use every day anyway.
 I use it to write all of my content and books.
-And it works beautifully for this (if you use Ulysses, see the bottom of this post for how I’ve set this up).
+And it works beautifully for this, but you could use any other tool.

 This is where I keep a record of all of the experiments that I want to try.
 I’ll revisit them many times as I gather information.
 I’ll jot down what I want to achieve, why it is important and a few first action steps.